neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 See the [import section](./Import#how-to-fix-faulty-csv-files) for further information.

+## Performance
+#### The app is slow after failed logins
+If you repeatedly tried to login with any third party client using incorrect login data, Nextcloud will see this as a brute force attack.
+This results in a slowdown of any further api requests.
+Since the app uses the api, this slowdown will also affect it.
+The normal performance should be restored after some time.

+#### The "All" section or folders with many items are slow
+All passwords, folders and tags are stored encrypted and decrypting can take up considerable amounts of time.
+The generation of favicons for each password can also take some time initially.
+Using folders or tags to organize and browse your passwords will increase performance.

 ## Notifications and Emails
 #### Passwords tells me that one of my passwords is insecure
 If companies get hacked, the passwords of their users often end up in online databases of hacked passwords.